datahub-project/datahub/docs/dev-guides/tutorials/adding-tags.md

 Tags are informal, loosely controlled labels that help in search & discovery.
 They can be added to datasets, dataset schemas, or containers, for an easy way to label or categorize entities – without having to associate them to a broader business glossary or vocabulary.

 Tags can help you in:
-- Querying: Tagging a dataset with a phrase that a co-worker can use to query the same dataset
+- Querying: Tagging a dataset with a phrase that users can use to query the same dataset
 - Mapping assets to a category or group of your choice

 Fore more information about tags, refer to [About Datahub Tags](https://datahubproject.io/docs/tags/).

-## Pre-requisites
+## Prerequisites
 For this tutorial, you need to deploy Datahub Quickstart and ingest sample data.
 For detailed steps, please refer to [Prepare Local Datahub Environment](http://yoonhyejin.github.io/datahub-forked/docs/dev-guides/tutorials/references/prepare-datahub).

 :::note
 Adding tags assumes that you already have a dataset and tags on your datahub.
-If you try to manipulate with entities that does not exist, it might return errors or failed to reference them.
+If you try to manipulate entities that do not exist, your operation will fail.
 :::

 ## Add Tags With Python SDK

-Following codes add a tag named `CustomerAccount` to a column `user_name` of a hive dataset named `fct_users_created`.
+The following code adds a tag named `Legacy` to the column `user_name` of the hive dataset `fct_users_created`.
-You can refer to a full code in [dataset_add_column_tag.py](https://github.com/datahub-project/datahub/blob/master/metadata-ingestion/examples/library/dataset_add_column_tag.py).
+You can refer to the full code in [dataset_add_column_tag.py](https://github.com/datahub-project/datahub/blob/master/metadata-ingestion/examples/library/dataset_add_column_tag.py).
 ```python
 # inlined from metadata-ingestion/examples/library/dataset_add_column_tag.py
 import logging